NobodysLackey/TMDB-movies/README.md

 ```

 The GET method in axios takes in the URL path as an argument.
 The URL path we'll use in *this case* will utilize the variables at the top of the controller.
-- DOMAIN - represents the base URL for the call
+- **DOMAIN** - represents the base URL for the call
-- API_KEY - already retrieving our secret key from our .env file and preparing it for use
+- **API_KEY** - already retrieving our secret key from our `.env` file and preparing it for use

-Using these variables and a string interpolation, we'll craft our URL path for axios.get.
-To get the top 20 most popular movies, well add `/movie/popular` along with a few options into our path.
+Using these variables and string interpolation, we'll craft our URL path for `axios.get`.
+To get the top 20 most popular movies, we'll add `/movie/popular` along with a few other options into our path.
 Then, we'll add our API key to the end.

 We'll also `console.log` our response variable so we can see what we get back.
 ```js